razziel89/MaAg-Bel/README.md

 * Ready-to-use programs, and complete programmer's toolkit
 * Read, write and convert over 90 chemical file formats
 * Filter and search molecular files using SMARTS and other methods
-* Generate 2D and 3D coordinates for SMILES, InChI and other formats
+* Generate 2D and 3D coordinates for SMILES and other formats
 * Supports molecular modeling, cheminformatics, bioinformatics, organic chemistry, inorganic chemistry, solid-state materials, nuclear chemistry...